 Existing uses of the site on the corner of Carwood Center include a single-story strip mall with restaurants and dentist, spa, insurance broker, pet store, and fitness center, and substantial surface parking.
 The center has multiple vacancies and unoccupied space, and the property owner has expressed a desire to revitalize the property with a residential component.
-This, combined with the potential that the parking lot and single-story commercial space, make it a strong candidate for residential or mixed-use development.
-The realistic is units. which may capacity 60 be accommodated while retaining much of the existing commercial development.
+This, combined with the potential that the parking lot and single-story commercial space, make it a strong candidate for residential The realistic or mixed-use development. capacity is 60 units, which may be accommodated while retaining much of the existing commercial development.